6 types of work you should know about within your church

-Redemptive Work – those who participate in God’s saving and reconciling actions.
-Includes writers, artists, producers, songwriters, poets and actors who incorporate redemptive elements in their stories, novels, songs, films, performances, and other works.
-Evangelists, pastors, counselors, and peacemakers fit here too.
+Redemptive work — Those who participate in God’s saving and reconciling actions, including writers, artists, producers, songwriters, poets, and actors who incorporate redemptive elements in their stories, novels, songs, films, performances, and other works.
+Evangelists, pastors, counselors, and peacemakers fit here, too.

-Creative Work – those who participate in God’s fashioning of the physical and human world.
-Includes sculptors, painters, actors, musicians, poets, novelists, graphic designers, fashion designers, interior designers, potters, weavers, seamstresses, metalworkers, carpenters, builders, architects, urban planners…and more!
+Creative work — Those who participate in God’s fashioning of the physical and human world, and this category includes sculptors, painters, actors, musicians, poets, novelists, graphic designers, fashion designers, interior designers, potters, weavers, seamstresses, metalworkers, carpenters, builders, architects, urban planners…and more!

 Providential work — Those who participate in God’s provision for and sustaining of humans and creation.
 Includes bureaucrats, public utility workers, public policymakers, shopkeepers, career counselors, shipbuilders, farmers, fireman, repairmen, printers, transport workers, IT specialists, entrepreneurs, bankers and brokers, meteorologists, research technicians, civil servants, business school professors, mechanics, engineers, building inspectors, machinists, plumbers, welders, janitors — all who keep the economic and political order working smoothly.

 Justice work — Those who participate in God’s maintenance of justice.
 Includes judges, lawyers, paralegals, government regulators, legal secretaries, city managers, prison wardens and guards, policy researchers and advocates, law professors, diplomats, supervisors, administrators, and law enforcement personnel.